COS UCA Job Catalog

 Note:

 • Grade asynchronously ~6 hours every 2 weeks.
 PSets are due every other Monday.
-Grading tees off on Thursday, and is due 10 days later on Monday.
+Grading tees off on Friday, and is due 10 days later on Tuesday.
 Because the next cycle starts soon after, we do need to be sticklers about deadlines.

 • There will be no staff meeting during Spring Break, and it is entirely feasible to complete your responsibilities without working at all over Spring Break.
 However, some UCAs prefer to grade the midterm over Spring Break, and we will have an optional remote tee-off meeting for those who want to do so.